 Contact Francie directly at [email protected]

 Ending up in the family business was never in my plans.
 I left the Solano County area three weeks after I graduated from Fairfield High School.
 Over a span of 12 years I spent time in Chico, San Diego and San Francisco, finishing my BA in Organizational Communication at SFSU.
 During that time I also completed two Internships which took me to Iceland and Germany.

 A sequence of events led me back to the Solano County area in 2013.
-I was offered the opportunity to work at the family business.
-With the intention of it being a temporary situation, I was taken by surprise by how much I enjoyed it here.
-My father always told me this profession was a “calling”, not a job.
-Each day I spend here that resonates with me more and more.
+I was offered the opportunity to work in the family business.
+With the intention of it being a temporary situation, I was surprised by how much I enjoyed it here.
+My father always told me this profession was more of a “calling”, and not just a job.
+Each day that resonates with me more and more.

-Being able to contribute as the third generation to my family’s business and legacy is a gift that I do not take for granted.
-Seeing my grandfather and father build this business from the ground up it is an honor and privilege to follow in their footsteps.
-I recognize the reputation they have earned in the community and strive for continued growth as a company which enable us to provide the most excellent service to our community.
+Being able to contribute as the third generation in our family business and legacy is a gift that I do not take for granted.
+Seeing my grandfather and father build this business from the ground up it is an honor to follow in their footsteps.
+I recognize the reputation they have earned in our community and the confidence they have in my abilities to continue to provide growth as a company which enable us to provide the most excellent service to our community.

 We are a family business that fosters a warm and inviting work culture within our office; one which I hope filters to the families we serve.
 This position is a beautiful platform to be of service to people in such a vulnerable time in their lives.

-My husband and I live in Vacaville and are kept busy with our two young boys, dog and pet frog.
+My husband and I live in Vacaville and are kept busy with our four young boys.
 Any spare time we have is spent doing some family activity – outside if possible.
 We place a high value on nature and the ability to appreciate and respect it.
 We do what we can to instill that in our boys.

 "Strive not to be a success, but rather to be of value." - Albert Einstein